All Products

 The AccessKey secret of the Alibaba Cloud account or RAM user that has permissions to access Tablestore.

-If the connection is successful, the Data source is working message is displayed.
+After the connection succeeds, the interface displays the Data source is working message.

 image